VaclavPacholikSW/mentoringApp/README.md

 First of all, download the project, run **npm install** and **investigate files and file structure**.
 In folder **src/app/** you will find everything what you should use.
 - app.component.html is base page.
-- watch following video to see how what should be the result https://user-images.githubusercontent.com/79636138/114690469-0514f400-9d17-11eb-9d80-ddbc73dce380.mp4
+- watch following video to see what should be the result https://user-images.githubusercontent.com/79636138/114690469-0514f400-9d17-11eb-9d80-ddbc73dce380.mp4